Candide (operetta): Later productions

 Without Bernstein's involvement, the show underwent a series of Broadway revivals under the direction of Harold Prince.
 Lillian Hellman, the author of the original book, refused to let any of her work be used in the revival, so Prince commissioned a new, one-act book from Hugh Wheeler.
 The sole element of Hellman's book that remained was her invented name (Maximilian) for Cunegonde's brother.
-(The character has no given name in Voltaire's novella, and is referred to as "Cundegonde's brother" or "the young Baron".)
+(The character has no given name in Voltaire's novella, and is referred to as "Cunegonde's brother" or "the young Baron".)

 The lyrics were worked on by the team of artists listed above.
 This 105-minute version, omitting over half of the musical numbers, was known as the "Chelsea version", and opened in 1973 at Robert Kalfin's Chelsea Theater Center in the Brooklyn Academy of Music, before moving to the Broadway Theatre in 1974 and running there for nearly two years, closing in 1976 after 740 performances.
 The 1974 Broadway revival starred Mark Baker (Candide), Maureen Brennan (Cunegonde), Sam Freed (Maximilian), Lewis J. Stadlen (Dr. Pangloss), and June Gable as the Old Lady.

 The Chelsea version was marked by a unique production style.
 Eugene Lee helped Prince make sure that the multi-scene show would not get bogged down in set changes – he created platforms for the action that allowed scenes to change by refocusing attention instead of changing scenery.
 Actors performed on platforms in front, behind, and sometimes between audience members.
 Some sat on bleachers, others on stools on the stage floor.
 As the story unfolded, so did the stage, with sections falling from above, opening, closing, flying apart or coming together.
 A 13-member orchestra played from four areas.
 The conductor, who wore period costume and gold braid, could be seen by audience and musicians alike on television monitors.